markster70/M9-WP-Boilerplate/README.md

 Before using WordPlate, make sure you have PHP 8.2 and MySQL 8.0 installed on your computer.
 You'll also need to have Composer, a package manager for PHP, installed on your computer.

 To begin - fork this repo
-Create an empty database in phpmyadmin
+run 'composer install at the root in a terminal' Create an empty database in phpmyadmin
 Use the 'utf8mb4_unicode_ci' as the encoding
 Supply the details as below in the .env file